-The below example demonstrates the analysis of the distribution of time since last harvest for an IFM Activity Area that includes a subset of the entire area planned for commercial harvest per the FMP.
-In the example, the percent hectares for each of the management classes in the Activity Area is within 5% of the percent hectares for the harvest areas within the FMP, indicating that the Activity Area is in compliance with the distribution criteria.
+The example below demonstrates the analysis of the distribution of time since last harvest for an IFM Activity Area that includes a subset of the entire area planned for commercial harvest per the FMP.
+In the example, the percentage of hectares for each of the management classes in the Activity Area is within 5% of the percent hectares for the harvest areas within the FMP, indicating that the Activity Area is in compliance with the distribution criteria.